 Used for identification, the ID card should be carried at all times.
 Failure to show an ID card in response to a request by a College official will result in a judicial/student conduct action.

 Lost or mutilated cards will be replaced at a charge.
 Please protect your card from rubbing against items as that may cause your swipe to not work properly.
 Also, do not punch a hole in your Dutchman OneCard ID or bend your card, as that will immediately disable your proximity chip.
-For assistance with lost or damaged ID cards, contact the IT Services Office.
+For assistance with lost or damaged ID cards, contact the Information Technology Office.

 Your ID card is not transferable.
 The transfer or loan of your ID card to another person is in violation of College policy.